thegridelectric/gw-scada-spaceheat-python/docs/core-protocol-sequences.md

 from the `Atn` for receipt of the `PowerWatts`.
 Note also that the `PowerWatts` does not have a timestamp.

-### Scada 5 minute Status report
+### Scada  Status report

     Scada   ->  GtShStatus                  ->  Atn
     Scada   ->  SnapshotSpaceheat           ->  Atn

 The `GtShStatus` message contains all the telemetry updates received by the Scada in the last 5 minutes.
-The `SnapshotSpaceheeat` contains the latest telemetry status for all known telemetry points.
+The `SnapshotSpaceheat` contains the latest telemetry status for all known telemetry points.

 ### SimpleSensor periodic telemetry